Varrience/rippler/README.md

-# Read this before using the api
+# Read this before using the API
 ## Authors
 - ### @Varrience,
 - ### @ABICAM STUDIOS